Search Courses

 KPE261H1 - Theory of Motor Skill Acquisition - Motor Learning

 This course is designed to acquaint the student with the principles associated with the acquisition of motor skills.
 These principles and theories will provide the student with selected concepts of perceptual-motor behaviour and a framework for their application in physical education, sports, and rehabilitation.
-The main objective of the course is to become aware of and understand motor skill acquisition principles and procedures available to optimize learning in physical activity programs.
+The main objective of the course is to become aware of and understand motor skill acquisition principles, procedures, and theories that can help optimize the acquisition, retention, and transfer of motor skills in different types of physical activity programs.

 Course Category: Required